plungepool/wiki-dot-plungepool-dot-dev/src/c_programming.md

-# The C Programming Language
+# the c programming language.

 C wasn't my first programming language, but it was my second and easily my favorite.
-Managing memory manually isn't strictly necessary for every task, but as someone who  loves [[embedded]] and small, efficient software tools, it just makes the most sense.
+Managing memory manually isn't strictly necessary for every task, but as someone who  loves [[embedded]] and small, efficient software tools that [[do less]], it just makes the most sense.
 Computing resources are always finite even if they seem large and in a world where inefficient and power-hungry software has become the norm, most applications could benefit from a healthy distrust of dynamic memory allocation.

 ## Pointers In C - A Cheatsheet